-She is completely taking away his self-determination by quoting strict laws, but in parallel, she is also exposed in his presence as an extremely vulnerable body due to perfidious rope restrain and threatening nudity of her pale, fragile physique.
+She is completely taking away his self-determination by quoting strict laws.
+Still, in parallel, she is also exposed in his presence as an extremely vulnerable body due to perfidious rope restraint and threatening nudity of her pale, fragile physique.

 In the last projection, Projection 3, Izolda Morgan assumes contorted body-origami forms, twisted into a coil and suspended behind the Dungeons’ inner doors.
-The suspension is meshed with barbwires surrounding industrial wastelands along Thames riverside at the furthest, east peripheries of London.
+The suspension meshes with barbwires surrounding industrial wastelands along the Thames riverside at London’s furthest east peripheries.
 Engineer Berg, an inquisitive sewage worker, performed by Aliceex Donaghy, is watching Izolda’s suspension via the projection behind the closed door.

 He types his paranoid report onto a slime-oozing computer, overgrown with mould that connects Berg to the sewage.
 Infected with mutant spores, the rotten liquids are channelled from all across London into the two terminal exhaust pipes positioned in front of each other by the industrial wastelands.
 The sewage orifices face each other on the opposite sides of the river Thames.
 Berg examines the contaminated water stream only to discover dark communication undercurrents.
 Flows activate to embrace the inhabitants of the city within their rotten vitality.

-The traumatic video-narratives of Chronic Illness 13 addressed London lockdowns not only through an array of allegorical bodily entrapments.
+The traumatic video narratives of Chronic Illness 13 addressed London lockdowns not only through an array of allegorical bodily entrapments.
 Perhaps more importantly, the live event was also a statement against the UK government’s ignorant paralysis of London culture.
-Concerned about citizens’ health, gov ruthlessly severed most of the possibilities of direct human co-activities, greatly challenging the social condition for many’s mental health, which eventually has to affect the biological working of urban human bodies.
+Concerned about citizens’ health, gov ruthlessly severed most of the possibilities of direct human co-activities, greatly challenging the social condition for many’s mental health, eventually affecting the biological working of urban human bodies.

-In my view, lockdowns are deeply biological processes happening on the scale of the entire human species; and as such, they can result in psychosomatic illnesses still to be accounted for.
-That’s why Chronic Illness performers made an effort to indulge in the last available formats for public events in London.
+In my view, lockdowns are deeply biological processes happening on the scale of the entire human species.
+As such, they can result in psychosomatic illnesses still to be accounted for.
+That’s why Chronic Illness performers tried to indulge in the last available formats for public events in London.
 In December 2020, educational presentations were still legal, and Chronic Illness 13 developed ‘Bottom of the Well’ video installation around academic research into the literary concepts of lockdown.